 Main Dysfunctions Seen During The Deadlift

 Here are the outcomes we don’t want to see when performing a deadlift.
 I will tell you why it happens and how you can address the issue.
-And if you fix the issue you will be able to safely increase your deadlift.
+If you can keep these points in mind during your workouts you will be able to recognize and fix the issue and be able to safely increase your deadlift.

 Rounding of the Back

-Your back rounding is caused by a loose core, or bad set up.
-Starting the lift with shoulders back, chest up, and a strong core will help.
+If your back is rounding it is caused by a loose core, or bad set up.
+Always make sure to starting the lift with shoulders back, chest up, and a strong core.
+Your set up is going to make or break your sets.

 Loose Lock Out on the Top

-Not locking out at the knees, hips, or shoulders.
+Not locking out at the knees, hips, or shoulders is going to be a red light according the USA powerlifting federation (where we are members).
 The knees not locking out is often because the lifter is not paying attention.
 People often forget that the hip extension comes from glute flexion and core tension.
 Shoulder retraction is crucial to the lock out, a good set up will help with this.

 Uneven Movements at the Joints

-The hips start moving before the shoulders.
-This can easily be fixed, but you might have to back-track for a bit.
+This is when your hips start moving before the shoulders.
+This can easily be fixed, but you might have to back-track for a bit and it will feel strange and weak.
 Your knees, hips, and shoulders need to move together to perform the lift the most efficiently.
 If your hips start moving before your shoulders, all the force at the end of the lift will be on your back.

 Auxiliary Exercises That Can Help Increase Your Deadlift